Mosquitoes flying around

 What are fire ants?

-Fire ants are an ant species that thrive in warm climates.
+Fire ants are an ant species that thrive in tropical regions.
 You can spot them by their dark brown, black, red, and yellow colors as well as their large size of 1–5 mm (compared to other ants).
 Fire ants are well known for their aggressive defense tactics like stinging and biting at once, using both their mandible mouthparts and venom-filled stingers.
 Fun fact: young fire ants that have undeveloped mouthparts and stingers play dead when under attack.

 What are red imported fire ants?